 The afternoon brings us to one of our top 3 favorites, Kingston Heath, a fantastic design in perfect shape, with great facilities and very friendly staff (greeted in parking lot, escorted to locker room, and walked to first tee).

 Friday (day 3) brings us to the top 10 world ranked Royal Melbourne (West).
 Great layout and staff (we’re walked to the first tee by one of the assistants), but unfortunately for us, the greens are not just up to their normal speed (staff has been working on killing the Poana on their greens).
 Bunkering is spectacular, and there are quite a few “Hell” type fairway bunkers.
 This is the first course we see with “infinity” greens where there is no fringe or rough between green and greenside bunkers (Metropolitan turns out to have even more of these).
 This green/bunker edging is a feature of Seth Raynor, Alistair MacKenzie, and Donald Ross, but has fallen wayside worldwide as it requires fly mowers and intense maintenance.
-(Liberty National is the only course I know that has this design feature in the States, but there may be others).
+(Liberty National and Isleworth are the only courses I know that have this design feature in the States, but there may be others).

 If you make the trip down under, make sure you bring a low bounce 58* or 60* wedge.
 Green side bunker conditions are often very firm, and you’ll need height and spin to have a reasonable chance to get up and down.